 One of my big Let Go moments was about being a superwoman.
-I could do anything and most everything pretty darn well.
+I can do almost anything and most things pretty well.
 And if I couldn’t, I usually found a way to do it anyway.

 I hated to be needy.

 I hated asking for help.
-One day, I had an AH-HA moment—let-go moments are often accompanied by AH-HA moments—when I realized I no longer wanted to do everything.
+One day, I had an ‘aha’ moment—letting-go moments are often accompanied by ‘aha’ moments—when I realized I no longer wanted to do everything.

-To give you some background on me, I am a casting director in Los Angeles and have had my own business for three decades.
+To provide some background on myself, I am a casting director in Los Angeles and have been running my own business for three decades.
 I live alone.
 I train horses.
 I compete in 50-100-mile races on horseback, a sport called Endurance Riding.
 My horses live on my property.
 I do most of the care and upkeep for them myself.
-I have 2+ dogs, a few cats, and an occasional stray or foster animal at any given time.
+I have two or more dogs, a few cats, and an occasional stray or foster animal at any given time.

 I am single.
 I am single because I want to be for now.
 I am taking my singlehood time to explore who I am and examine areas of my life that no longer serve me today.
-We often have to examine our past to move forward and let go of certain behaviors or beliefs to become more self-aware.
+We often need to examine our past to move forward and let go of certain behaviors or beliefs, thereby becoming more self-aware.

-I have always prided myself on being able to fly solo on this life journey.
+I have always taken pride in being able to navigate this life journey independently.
 Not that I don’t love to be in partnership; I do.
 However, I have discovered that I was choosing partners who allowed my old behavior (of taking care of everything) to soar, and now I want to change that behavior.
-I wanted to understand how not to feel like I needed to do everything myself during this leg of singlehood.
+I wanted to understand how to avoid feeling like I needed to do everything myself during this leg of singlehood.
 I saw many female friends who did not have my needs.

 I knew this new way of being would be life-changing for me.
 I had no idea how even to begin.
 It seemed so “weak.”
 And I had a phobia about being weak.

-By sheer determination to change within me, I decided that despite being self-sufficient, self-reliant, self-made, self-motivated, and self-self-self…, I lacked a fundamental trait that many of my girlfriends had.
+By sheer determination to change within myself, I decided that, despite being self-sufficient, self-reliant, self-made, and self-motivated, I lacked a fundamental trait that many of my girlfriends possessed.
 And that was the ability to ask for help.
 They could say they couldn’t fix everything, didn’t know how to do everything, and could admit it without shame.

 Everything has a yin and yang, give and take, soft and hard.
 I had the hard part down.
-That started my quest to figure out how to find the balance and find my softer side.
-I had to identify the number one factor that it required.
+That sparked my quest to find the balance and discover my softer side.
+I had to identify the number one factor that was required.

 It came down to a simple solution.
 Just ask for help and stop doing it all by myself.